On the validity of the guiding-center approximation in a magnetic dipole field: Guiding-center Phase-space Lagrangian Dynamics

 The vector functions ${\bf A} = \Psi\,\nabla\Phi$ and ${\bf B} = B\,\bhat$ in Eq.~\eqref{eq:ovgamma_gc} are evaluated at the guiding-center position ${\bf X}$.
-We note that, as a result of the guiding-center transformation, the magnetic moment $\mu$ is an invariant of the guiding-center dynamics, while it is not an invariant of the particle dynamics.
+We note that, as a result of the guiding-center transformation, the magnetic moment $\mu$ is an invariant of the guiding-center dynamics, while it is not an invariant of the particle dynamics (the breakdown of the adiabatic invariance of the magnetic moment is briefly discussed in App.~\ref{sec:gc_higher}).
 In Eq.~\eqref{eq:ovgamma_gc}, the guiding-center correction is expressed in terms of the guiding-center vector field

 defined in terms of the gyrogauge vector field \cite{Littlejohn_1983} ${\bf R} = \nabla\wh{1}\bdot\wh{2}$, which is expressed in terms of the orthogonal unit vector fields $(\wh{1}, \wh{2}, \bhat = \wh{1}\btimes\wh{2})$, and a higher-order correction that either involves ({\sf A}) magnetic curvature \cite{Tronko_Brizard_2015} or ({\sf B}) a correction that vanishes in magnetic-dipole geometry \cite{Littlejohn_1983}.
 In magnetic-dipole geometry, where we can use $\wh{1} = \wh{\Phi}$ and $\wh{2} = \bhat\btimes\wh{\Phi}$, we find ${\bf R} = \nabla\Phi\,(\partial\wh{\Phi}/\partial\Phi)\bdot(\bhat\btimes\wh{\Phi}) = b_{z}(\Lambda)\,\nabla\Phi$, where $\partial\wh{\Phi}/\partial\Phi = \wh{\sf z}\btimes\wh{\Phi}$ and $b_{z} \equiv \bhat\bdot\wh{\sf z}$, while the dimensionless magnetic curvature $K$ is defined in Eq.~\eqref{eq:K_def}.
 Hence, the vector field ${\bf R}^{*} = b_{z}^{*}\;\nabla\Phi$ is expressed in terms of the curvature-modified function